AbsaOSS/spline-ui/README.md

 The UI for [Spline project](https://absaoss.github.io/spline/)

 Spline UI app is implemented as a _single-page application (SPA)_, available alone as well as packed as a Docker image or a WAR-file.
-Choose at your deployment preferences.
+Choose according to your deployment preferences.

 <a id="download"></a>
 ## Download